Drie studenten zitten aan een tafel, twee zijn in gesprek en de ander werkt op zijn laptop.

 Wim Siemann van Albeda

-Goosebumps got Wim Siemann, who works at mbo institution Albeda, when he discovered Gentlestudent in Ghent, a project of the Arteveldehogeschool.
-Walking through this city, Belgian students received notifications on their phones of neighborhood initiatives in which they could participate.
+Goosebumps got Wim Siemann, working at mbo institution Albeda, when he discovered Gentlestudent, an Arteveldehogeschool project, in Gent.
+Walking through this city, Belgian students received notifications on their phones of neighbourhood initiatives they could participate in.
 For each task completed successfully, they received an open badge, a microcredential with information about the skills they had acquired.
-'Throughout the city were connections to learning,' Siemann says enthusiastically.
+'Throughout the city there were connections to learning,' Siemann says enthusiastically.
 'I thought: this is the future!'

-Siemann is something of an oddity within Albeda, an MBO institution with 120 degree programs in the Rotterdam region.
-Originally from the international business world, he held various positions within Albeda, from English teacher to head of Internationalization.
-In his current role as advisor for the College of Economics & Business, he keeps an eye on technological and social developments and translates them into innovations that benefit his students and teachers.
+Siemann is something of an odd man out within Albeda, an MBO institution with 120 study programmes in the Rotterdam region.
+Originating from the international business world, he held various positions within Albeda, from English teacher to head of Internationalisation.
+In his current role as advisor for the College of Economics & Business, he monitors technological and social developments and translates them into innovations that benefit his students and teachers.
 At the request of the business community, he had been looking for some time for a way to make his students' 21st-century skills more visible.
-The brainwave that overcame Siemann upon seeing Gentlestudent was that edubadges could well play a decisive role in this.
+The brainwave that overcame Siemann upon seeing Gentlestudent was that edubadges might play a decisive role in this.

 I thought: this is the future!